frobenius7/ea_quest-submissions/chapter5/day3/readme.md

 >2.What does auth do?
 When do we use it?

+`auth` keyword helps us to get "authorized feference".
+When we are using references, if we want to downcast, we must have an `auth` reference.

 >3.This last quest will be your most difficult yet.
 Take this contract:

 original contract